yegor256/blog/_drafts/_recipes.md

 **Be a Committer**.
 Not a [Git](https://git-scm.com/)
-committer, obviously,&mdash;that's for junior programmers.
+committer, obviously&mdash;that's for junior programmers.
 You have to commit yourself to the project, just like Tim Cook [committed](https://techcrunch.com/2016/12/19/apples-tim-cook-assures-employees-that-it-is-committed-to-the-mac-and-that-great-desktops-are-coming/) to MacBooks.
 Technically, this means: